Wsewlad/pdf_to_google_slides/README.md

 The script will:
 1. Convert each PDF to a PowerPoint presentation
 2. Upload the presentations to Google Drive
+3. Move processed PDFs to the `outputs/processed` directory
-3. Log the process in `conversion.log`
+4. Log the process in `conversion.log`

 ## Project Structure